MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action** - Action will be either drag or drop

 - **location** - In case of a drag action, this will let us know from which location the user started the drag.
 In case of a drop action, this will let us know where the user dropped the file which was being dragged.

+- **source** – In the case of a drop action, this will let us know from which location the user started the drag.
+This helps us better discover issues with a specific source like OneDrive or Files into a specific drop location, such as a new email.

 #### drawer_event